-Using neuroimaging techniques and targeting blood oxygenation, blood flow, glucose metabolism, or neurochemistry, abnormalities in the functioning of the striato-thalamo-orbitofrontal circuit during acute drug intoxication, short-term and protracted withdrawal and during drug craving have been documented.
-This same circuit has been repeatedly implicated in salience attribution/reward processing and inhibitory control in animal and human (neurophysiology, lesion, neuroimaging) studies.
+Using combinations of neuroimaging techniques targeting blood flow, glucose metabolism, and neurochemistry, we have been able to document abnormal functioning of the striato-thalamo-orbitofrontal circuit during acute drug intoxication, short-term and protracted withdrawal, and drug craving.
+This same circuit has been repeatedly implicated in salience attribution and reward processing, and inhibitory control in both animal and human neurophysiology, lesion, and neuroimaging studies.

-The brain circuits we focus on in iRISA are the mesolimbic and mesocortical dopamine pathways encompassing the dorsal and ventral striatum (caudate, putamen, nucleus accumbens), thalamus, amygdala and hippocampus, anterior cingulate, insula, and the orbitofrontal cortex.
-The core behaviors encompass intoxication, craving, drug bingeing, and relapse, as presented in the figure above.
+In this study, we focus on the mesolimbic and mesocortical dopamine pathways encompassing the dorsal and ventral striatum (caudate, putamen, nucleus accumbens), thalamus, amygdala and hippocampus, anterior cingulate, insula, and the orbitofrontal cortex.
+The core clinical symptoms of addiction encompass intoxication, craving, drug bingeing, and relapse.

 Reward Processing in Cocaine Addiction

-NARC has now reported differences between cocaine addicted individuals and healthy control subjects in the processing of monetary reward in several brain regions encompassing the lateral orbitofrontal cortex, ventromedial prefrontal cortex (PFC), and dorsal striatum (Goldstein et al., 2007; Konova et al., 2012).
-These brain abnormalities in reward processing were associated with measures of self-control and severity of drug use; correlations with dopamine receptor availability were also reported (Asensio et al., 2010).
-Some of these results have been validated with ERPs and vis-à-vis anatomical brain scans (see ERP page).
+We have reported differences between cocaine-addicted individuals and healthy control subjects in the processing of monetary reward in several brain regions encompassing the lateral orbitofrontal cortex, ventromedial prefrontal cortex, and dorsal striatum (Goldstein et al., 2007; Konova et al., 2012).
+These brain abnormalities in reward processing were associated with measures of impaired self-control and greater severity of drug use; correlations with dopamine receptor availability were also reported (Asensio et al., 2010).
+Some of these results have been validated with electroencephalographies and vis-à-vis anatomical brain scans.